Cape Cod: European exploration

 Cape Cod was a landmark for early explorers.
-It may have been the "Promontory of Vinland" mentioned by the Norse voyagers (985–1025).
+It may have been the "Promontory of Vinland" mentioned by the Norse voyagers (985–1025), although this is disputed.
 The Manomet River area (taken up by the western end of the Cape Cod Canal in the early 20th century) is claimed by some to have been visited by Leif Eiriksson, and a stone wall discovered in Provincetown in 1805 is also claimed to have been built by his younger brother Thorvald Eiriksson around AD 1007, when the keel of his ship was repaired in the harbor, according to Norse sagas.
-He was killed later in the same journey, and is said to have been returned to this spot for burial.
-However, there is no tangible support of the presence of Norse voyagers in Cape Cod, and the view is not generally accepted by archaeologists or historians.
+He was killed later in the same journey and is said to have been returned to this spot for burial.
+However, there is no tangible support of the presence of Norse voyagers on Cape Cod, and the view is not generally accepted by archaeologists or historians.

 Giovanni da Verrazzano approached it from the south in 1524.
 He named Martha's Vineyard Claudia, after Claude of France, the wife of Francis I of France.
 In 1525, Portuguese explorer Estêvão Gomes called it Cabo de la Arenas while sailing under the Spanish crown.

 In 1602, Bartholomew Gosnold named the tip Cape Cod, the surviving term and the ninth oldest English place-name in the U.S. Samuel de Champlain charted its sand-silted harbors in 1606, and Henry Hudson landed there in 1609.
 Captain John Smith noted it on his map of 1614, and at last the Pilgrims entered the "Cape Harbor" and made their first landing near Provincetown on November 11, 1620.
-They had their first encounter with Indians in nearby Eastham.
+They had their first encounter with the native inhabitants in nearby Eastham.